alexdesousa/alexdesousa.github.io/README.md

 followed the [step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) they had in the project's page.

-The theme was built by me.
-It tries to resemble Medium's simplicity.
-All Jekyll's templates, markdown files, and CSS files can be found in the `blog` branch.
+The theme was inspired by [Ghostwind](https://github.com/tailwindtoolbox/Ghostwind) and uses _TailwindCSS_ for the styling.

+I tried to keep the JS to the minimum in order to make the page as light as possible.

 My `Gemfile` looks like the following: